ali-kadhim/demo-repo/README.md

 # Demo
-This is an intoduction file of how to use Git and Github!
+This is an introduction file of how to use Git and Github!

 ## subheader